-On the very outset of this report, I would like to extend my sincere & heartfelt obligation towards all the personages who have helped me in this endeavour.
+On the very outset of this report, we would like to extend my sincere & heartfelt obligation towards all the personages who have helped us in this endeavour.
 Without their active guidance, help, co-operation & encouragement.
-I would not have made headway in this project.
+We would not have made headway in this project.

-Firstly, I would like to thank Ms. Divya Agarwal for giving me the opportunity to undergo this internship and specially acknowledge her advice, supervision and the vital contribution as and when required during this project.
-Her guidance had triggered and nourished my intellectual maturity that helped me for a long time to come.
-She helped me all the time I needed and she gave right direction towards completion of project.
+Firstly, we would like to thanks Ms. Divya Agarwal for giving us the opportunity to undergo this internship and specially acknowledge her advice, supervision and the vital contribution as and when required during this project.
+Her guidance had triggered and nourished us intellectual maturity that helped us for a long time to come.
+She helped us all the time we needed and she gave right direction towards completion of project.

-Besides, I would like to express my deep sense of gratitude and indebtedness to my supervisors Dr. Pranav Shankar (Medical Superintendent, Max), Ms. Ritu Nadeem (Senior Manager) and Ms. Shalini Sharma (Deputy Manager) for their invaluable encouragement, suggestions, support and providing me experiences in various departments throughout my internship.
-Above all, this priceless and meticulous supervision at each and every phase of work inspired me in innumerable ways.
+Besides, we would like to express our deep sense of gratitude and indebtedness to our supervisors Dr. Pranav Shankar (Medical Superintendent, Max), Mrs. Ritu Nadeem (Senior Manager) and Ms. Shalini Sharma (Deputy Manager) for their invaluable encouragement, suggestions, support and providing us experiences in various departments throughout our internship.
+Above all, this priceless and meticulous supervision at each and every phase of work inspired us in innumerable ways.

-I would like to express my special thanks to Ms. Nikita Sabherwal, Dr. Sidharth Sekhar Mishra and IIHMR placement team and Dr. Sumesh Kumar (Associate Dean - Academic) for providing such great opportunity which helps to grow and learn about many interesting aspects of Healthcare.
+I would like to express my special thanks to Mrs. Nikita Sabherwal, Dr. Sidharth Sekhar Mishra and IIHMR placement team and Dr. Sumesh Kumar (Associate Dean - Academic) for providing such great opportunity which helps in to grow and learn about many interested aspects